eliihen/wsta/README.md

 ### Requirements

-Currently the only requirement to run `wsta` is openssl.
-If you get an error about a missing `ssllib.so` or similar, search your package manager for openssl or similar to add this library.
+Currently the only requirement to run `wsta` is rust-openssl.
+If you get an error about a missing `ssllib.so` or similar, try installing OpenSSL runtime libraries and headers.
+Have a look at [this link](https://github.com/sfackler/rust-openssl#building) for instructions on how to do so.

 ### 64-bit Linux
 I've set up a download page here that you can get `wsta`